-Podgorica isn’t necessarily blessed with an abundance of landmarks worth your attention.
-Reduced to rubble during World War II, the old town perished under the relentless shelling induced by Allied bombers and reconstruction of the city, then called Titograd, went slowly.
+Podgorica isn’t necessarily blessed with an abundance of landmarks.
+Reduced to rubble during World War II, the old town perished under relentless shelling by Allied bombers and reconstruction of the city, then called Titograd, went slowly.
 However, beyond the train tracks a peculiar building demands attention: the Church of the Holy Heart of Jesus.